Skip to Content

 Be Aware Of What Is In Front Of And Behind Your Target

-Only Shoot At A Target With A Safe Backstop
+Only Shoot At A Target When There is A Safe Backstop

-A backstop is the area behind your target that prevents your arrow from going anywhere if you miss the target.
+A backstop is the area behind your target that prevents your arrow from going to any random place if you miss the target.
 Usually this can be made from hay bales, a piece of plywood, or archery netting.
+The materials selected have the capacity to trap the arrows but must not be too hard that it destroys the arrow head.

-This is more of a preference rule because in reality you can shoot on level ground also.
-You should not be shooting upwards in any circumstances though.
-It creates a dangerous condition where it’s way to easy to miss the target and backstop and send an arrow flying through the sky.
+This is more of a preference rule because, in reality, you can shoot on level ground.
+You should not be shooting into the sky in any circumstances though.
+Why?
+Because this creates a dangerous situation for everyone around, apart from the fact that it’s hard to hit your target when shooting into the sky it’s generally not safe.

 Only Fire When The Range Is Empty